kjolley/BIGSdb_documentation/faqs.rst

  is roughly twice the total size of your contigs), although this is not absolutely required.

- Offline jobs, such as :ref:`Genome Comparator <genome_comparator>` will use a processor core each, so if you want to run multiple jobs in parallel then you may want more cores (and memory).
-Tagging of new genomes using the offline :ref:`autotagger <autotagger>` can be run in multi-threaded mode so the more cores available the faster this will be.
+ Offline jobs, such as :ref:`Genome Comparator <genome_comparator>` will use multiple cores (depending on the settings in bigsdb.conf), so if you want to run multiple jobs in parallel then you may want more cores (and memory).
+ Tagging of new genomes using the offline :ref:`autotagger <autotagger>` is usually run in multi-threaded mode so the more cores available the faster this will be.

  As a comparison, the PubMLST site is run on two machines - separate web and database servers.
 All offline jobs and tagging of genomes is performed on the database server.
 These have the following specification:

-  * web server: 16 cores, 64GB RAM
+  * web server: 40 cores, 128GB RAM
   * database server: 64 cores, 1TB RAM, 3TB RAID 10 local storage

 2. **Why might icons be missing when using Internet Explorer?**